turingschool/try-turing/frontend-online/what-is-fee/index.md

 ## No Matter Your Passion, You're Needed in FE

 While many people become developers because it can provide a stable career and lifestyle, it can also allow you to contribute towards something you are passionate about!
-Whether that be problems solving, exposing important data, or helping people do daily tasks, or anything in between, front-end developers play an essential role.
+Whether that be problems solving, exposing important data, or helping people do daily tasks, or anything in between, Front-End developers play an essential role.

 <br>
 ## You Don't Have to Be a Designer